NERDDISCO/nerddis.co/content/how-to-prompt-a-genai-video-platform-for-project-odyssey.md

 almost every ai product i start working on requires a specific open source model running as an api. when it's working, i continue with the rest of the project.

-converting mochi-1 into an api was straightforward, as i could get a lot of inspiration from [camenduru/mochi-1-preview-tost](https://github.com/camenduru/mochi-1-preview-tost) (a RunPod-compatible worker serving Mochi with [ComfyUI](https://github.com/comfyanonymous/ComfyUI) in python).
+converting mochi-1 into an api was straightforward, as i could get a lot of inspiration from [camenduru/mochi-1-preview-tost](https://github.com/camenduru/mochi-1-preview-tost) (a Runpod-compatible worker serving Mochi with [ComfyUI](https://github.com/comfyanonymous/ComfyUI) in python).

 this is how a request to the api looks like: